Catedrático de Universidad

 A course on Smooth Manifolds, last year in the Maths Degree and Double Degrees (with Computer Sciences and Physics) (VarDif), with main reference this textbook written jointly with J.M.
 Gamboa.
 The sections for the course are I.1-4, II.1-3, III.1-4, IV.1-4, V.1-4.
 This is a basic collection of exercises and these are some exam samples.
 An extra bonus: the text of a lecture introducing de Rham cohomology, notes by P. Calvo-Sotelo, G. Gallego and P. Manchón.

 A course on Elements of Topology (TOEL, see detailed contents), 3rd year in the Maths Degree and Double Degrees (with Computer Sciences and Physics).
+These notes are a very basic introduction to the fundamental group.
 Samples of problems and exercises are these 234 and for exam models look here.
 And from classroom life, this first quiz on the spot.
 Also, this is a quite general theorem, illustrating the beauty of General Set Topology, kindly written by Manuel Morán.
 Here there is a bonus on the fundamental group of a surface.
 In the end, enjoy these two 3blue1brown's videos: Unsolved and Fair Division, brought to my atention by David Pérez.

 A course on Differential Topology, first year in the Maths Advanced Master (TopDif), with main reference this textbook written jointly with E. Outerelo and J.A.
 Rojo.
 Here there is a list with a few presentation proposals.